spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-created.png"
 %}

-When a resource has a Created status, it means Spinnaker has just received the resource’s declarative configuration and hasn't taken any action yet.
+When a resource has this status, it means Spinnaker has just received the resource’s declarative configuration and hasn't taken any action yet.

 If the actual state of the resource matches the declarative configuration, the resource will transition to the [Happy](/guides/user/managed-delivery/resource-status/#happy) status the next time Spinnaker checks it.